digitalsquid7/password-cracker/README.md

 # password-cracker
-Dictionary and brute force password cracking library
+A dictionary and brute force password cracking library.
+Password crackers can be configured with the number of workers (go routines) to work concurrently on cracking the password.